Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 The restrictions imposed by Paleo diets are not based on scientific evidence but rather on a dogmatic principle of eating as our ancestors did before the agricultural revolution (about twelve thousand years ago).
 Paleo diets fall short in terms of both scientific validation and providing basic nutrition.
 What’s more, as with keto diets, Paleo diets are highly restrictive, making them difficult to maintain long-term.

 I won’t unpack every popular diet here.
 Suffice it to say that each one I have investigated addresses some health-related issue(s) but not others.
-Even the so-called Mediterranean Diet (MD) – the only widely published diet strongly and consistently associated with better health outcomes – allows for the liberal consumption of high-glycemic flour-based foods and moderate amounts of added sugar.
+Even the so-called Mediterranean Diet (MD)—the only widely published diet strongly and consistently associated with better health outcomes—allows for the liberal consumption of high-glycemic flour-based foods and moderate amounts of added sugar.
 What’s more, there is poor consensus regarding what exactly constitutes the MD.
-That said, the MD, as it is variously defined, does tend to share more features of the EHD than any other popular diet.
+That said, the MD, as it is variously defined, does tend to share more features of the Human Diet (HD) than any other popular diet.

-In the final analysis, only the EHD checks all the boxes: it supports a healthy GMB, avoids spikes in blood sugar (see the next section), and is sustainable over time.
-Now, let’s drill down into the EHD in a little more detail and introduce its star baby which I have called, simple, the Human Diet (HD).
+In the final analysis, only the HD checks all the boxes: it supports a healthy GMB, avoids spikes in blood sugar (see the next section), and is sustainable over time.
+Now, let’s drill down into the HD in a little more detail…

 The Human Diet (HD)